farzingkh/EKF-Localization/README.md

 ## Output

-Graph of nodes and topics
+Graph of nodes and topics.

 ![alt text](./images/graph.png)

-Plot of filtered and unfiltered path: difference is small until the robot skids or hits an obstacel then wheel encoders might no show accurate data as the wheels might have slipped
+Plot of filtered and unfiltered path: difference is small until the robot skids or hits an obstacel then wheel encoders might no show accurate data as the wheels might have slipped.
+To see that use th ekeyboard and drive the robot until it hits and obstacel while you are still driving it and then yuo can see the difference between filtered and unfiltered plots.

 ![alt text](./images/plots.png)

 # Kalman Filter